1Password/scim-examples/docker/README.md

 ## Update your SCIM bridge

-ðŸ‘ Check for 1Password SCIM Bridge updates on the [SCIM bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).
+Check for 1Password SCIM Bridge updates on the [SCIM bridge releases notes website](https://releases.1password.com/provisioning/scim-bridge/).

 To upgrade your SCIM bridge, `git pull` the latest versions from this repository.
 Then re-apply the `.yml` file.
 For example: